About Our Grants

 Priority will be given to projects that:

-• Create new opportunities for people to experience this culture
+Create new opportunities for people to experience francophone culture

 Timeline